Karleener/FreeDcpPlayer/README.md

 Minor modifications 22/03/22 - version 0.4.3
 - added fast navigation with page up and page down keys (10% of reel duration)
 - navigation with left and right keys are now 5% of reel duration
-- disable the possibility to quit the interface while player is running: use have to end the player first using 'esc'.
+- disable the possibility to quit the interface while player is running: user have to end the player first using 'esc'.
 - added openjpeg licence which is used by Nvidia nvjpeg2000 library